Skip to main content

 Frequently Asked Questions

-The intent is to target only a few, limited, NIH funding mechanisms of high priority for Purdue.
-The funding mechanisms chosen were based on the results of a review of the distribution of awards within Purdue’s current NIH funding portfolio and considerations of requirements for preliminary data.
+The funding mechanisms chosen were based on the results of a review of the distribution of awards within Purdue’s current NIH funding portfolio.

 • Will this be a recurring/annual initiative?